tarwn/lessthandot-hugo/blogs/content/posts/2009-03-02-firefox-chrome-and-internet-explorer-8-m.md

    behave normally
 ```

-I don&#8217;t know but this is just crazy, don&#8217;t come to me either saying that IE8 is beta, so what, this is insane!
+I don't know but this is just crazy, don't come to me either saying that IE8 is beta, so what, this is insane!
 IE8 uses 362MB while FireFox 3 only uses 100MB.
 Chrome compared to Firefox uses almost double the memory.
 Chrome + FireFox combine still use 80MB less than Internet Explorer 8

 Below is a screen shot of what memory usage looks like